Documentation / Alerts

 Alerts

-One of the best use cases with sending metrics to Graphite/InfluxDB and using Grafana is creating performance alerts that will alert you when SpeedIndex, First Visual Change or other metrics regress on your site.
-Grafana supports many different notification types and you can alert on all metrics that you send to Graphite/Grafana or if you have your own storage for metrics.
-This means you can alert on metrics from Browsertime like SpeedIndex and First/Last Visual Change, and all other plugins that sends data to your storage (WebPageTest, Coach, PageXray and ChromeTrace).
+One of the best use cases for sending metrics to Graphite/InfluxDB and using Grafana is creating performance alerts that will alert you when SpeedIndex, First Visual Change or other metrics regress on your site.
+Grafana supports many different notification types and you can alert on all metrics that you send to Graphite/Grafana or that are in your own storage.
+This means you can alert on metrics from Browsertime like SpeedIndex and First/Last Visual Change, and from all other plugins that send data to your storage (WebPageTest, Coach, PageXray, etc.).

 Before you start, read the Grafana alerts documentation.